zzhengjian/PO-Manager/README.md

 Now identifying elements in web page and writing xpath became easy by using Add Element and Update Element function.

 ## Add Element :
-Open the browser by hitting a browser icon and open the application.
 Go to the particular locator.json file or create a new file and right click on the file, click on Add Element and select the element in the UI.
 The element object is getting generated automatically in .json file.

 ![AddElement](https://github.com/zzhengjian/PO-Manager/blob/main/docs/AddElement.gif)

 ## Add Elements :